dujanhung/evtsbx-api-doc/enum/block_type.md

 a crossing rail block.

 >[!WARNING]
->when being deleted, this block takes a long cooldown. you should use `es.MultiBlock.DestroyFast()` instead.
+>when being deleted, this block takes the longest cooldown. you should use `es.MultiBlock.DestroyFast()` instead.

 ___